 Please read the following guidelines carefully to ensure you pick a mountain bike holiday in Scotland suited to your skill and fitness.
 If you are unsure if a trip is right for you, please contact us.

-This trip be enjoyed by riders at 3-5 level.
+This trip can be enjoyed by riders at 3-5 level.

 The goal of the Technical Rating is to understand the ability of the rider as it pertains to obstacles, conditions and trail design.
 This means it has nothing to do with your physical endurance, but is instead strictly a measure of your technical ability.
 Making sure you accurately rate your technical ability will ensure you have an exciting ride, while remaining within your ability level to keep you safe.